Corn Earworm

 • Use traps and lures to monitor CEW populations.

-◦ Calculate the average number of moths per night, and follow threshold guidelines provided on the next page for deciding when to take treatment action.
+• Calculate the average number of moths per night, and follow threshold guidelines provided in Table 11.1 for deciding when to take treatment action.

 Chemical

-Good control is dependent on applying insecticides before larvae enter the ears.
-Start spraying within two days of the beginning of silking, or as indicated by trap counts.
-About half of the eggs are laid within two days of silk emergence, and the remainder are laid within the next nine days.
+Good control depends on applying insecticides before larvae enter the ears.
+Start spraying within 2 days of the beginning of silking, or as indicated by trap counts.
+About half of the eggs are laid within 2 days of silk emergence, and the remainder are laid within the next 9 days.
 Reapply insecticides to keep an active residue on new silk.
 Silk grows about ½ inch per day.
 Once silks turn brown, they are no longer attractive as egg laying sites.

 Biolgical